DavidBellamy/grpo-gsm8k/README.md

-# SFT vs RL for Math Reasoning
+# Post-Training Small Math Language Models

 A comparison of SFT and GRPO with Qwen2.5-Math-1.5B on GSM8k problems.
 Only 2 GPUs needed (1 for inference, 1 for training). lm-eval is used to check for capability regressions.
 Bootstrap confidence intervals are computed for key comparisons.
+For independent engineers/researchers interested in post-training, this repo can get you started on a personal budget.
+See [RunPod Instructions](#runpod-instructions).

 ---